salesforce/lwc-rfcs/text/0000-light-dom.md

 </app-counter-blue-light>
 ```

-As a result, when the content of a component resied in the Light DOM, it can be accessed like any other content in the Document host, and thus behave like any other content (styling, APIs, accessibility, third party tooling...).
+As a result, when the content of a component resides in the Light DOM, it can be accessed like any other content in the Document host, and thus behave like any other content (styling, APIs, accessibility, third party tooling...).

 ## Motivation